Jai Lava Kusa: Casting

-In February 2017, Raashi Khanna was signed to play the lead actress opposite Jr. NTR and a source revealed that her role will have huge importance in the film.
+In February 2017, Raashii Khanna was signed to play the lead actress opposite Jr. NTR and a source revealed that her role will have huge importance in the film.
 On 25 March 2017, Hamsa Nandini was signed to play a cameo appearance in the film, whereas the same month, Nivetha Thomas of Gentleman fame was signed to play the second female lead.
 Samantha Akkineni was initially added to the cast as one of the three female leads, and reports stated that she will play a negative role, although she turned down the offer.
 On 21 April 2017, Nanditha Raj was added to the cast to play a special cameo in the film.
 Priyadarshi Pullikonda confirmed his inclusion in the film and stated that he shot for three days.

 In April 2017, the makers decided to rope in Kannada actor Duniya Vijay, as the main antagonist, and offered a call sheet to complete his portions with in 15 days.
 While the actor was banned by the Karnataka Film Chamber of Commerce, due to the freak accident held at the sets of Maasthi Gudi (2017) claimed the lives of two stuntmen.
 The makers hired Bollywood actor Ronit Roy to play the antagonist, marking his debut in Telugu film industry.